 A folate deficiency is also implicated in stroke, heart disease and premature senility because of its inverse correlation with toxic homocysteine; that is a breakdown product of protein metabolism that the body seeks to neutralise immediately but the process is entirely dependent on certain minerals and vitamins.

 A disturbing very large meta analysis of 170 individual studies of supplemental vitamins and minerals for prevention and treatment of CVD, and all-cause mortality, showed no benefit; with one notable exception.
 Folic acid in seven of the projects clearly revealed reduced stroke and cardiovascular disease.

 Broccoli reigns supreme as the queen of those foods that help prevent malignant disease; it is rich in folate and easy to grow in the home garden.
 For the DC it is its proven prevention of arthritis properties that makes it attractive; plant it in your patch if you have the space.

 branching variety continues to send out florets long after the main

 head has been picked.
 It is perfect for use in a simple, very easy to

 make, delicious broth.
 Go to broccoli facts and scroll down to the soup.

-Large amounts of vitamin B12, and choline, along with high folate levels are vital.
-These three vitamins work hand in hand and deficiencies causes many similar problems.
+Large amounts of B12 and choline, along with high folate levels are essential.
+These three vitamins work hand in glove; deficiencies causes many similar problems.
 However, they are found in very different food sources.

 Can you tell which of these eggs is free range?